amarantha-k/cbas/_drafts/primer-beer.md

 SQL++ is a highly composable expression language.
 Even the very simple expression "1+1;" is a valid SQL++ query that evaluates to 2.
 (Try it for yourself!)

-But enough talk!
-Let's go ahead and try writing some queries and see about learning SQL++ by example.
+Let's go ahead and try writing some queries and see about learning SQL++ through examples.

 ### Query 0 - Key-Based Lookup ###
 For our first query, let's find a particular brewery based on its Couchbase Server key.